-The student's advisor will chair the preliminary meeting.
-All other thesis committee members will attend (telecommute attendance permitted).
-At least 2 of the attending members of the advisory committee must be full members of the BISI faculty.
-It is highly suggested that the entire advisory committee be in attendance for both the preliminary meeting and the qualifying exam.
+The preliminary meeting will be chaired by the student's advisor.
+All thesis committee members are required to attend (remote attendance permitted).
+At least 2 of the attending members of the thesis committee must be full members of the BISI faculty.
+See the Committee section in this handbook for more information.